EdgarsLocmelis/jira-to-gitlab-cloud-create-new-branch-one-click-chromeExt/readme.md

-# Jira & GitLab integration - Create new branch
+# Jira & GitLab integration
-The extension adds a new `Create branch` button to the Jira Issue overview control buttons under the issue title.
-If you wish to open new branches for your ticket you've just started working on, this extension could help.
+The extension adds a new Gitlab integration pop-up menu dirrectly from JIRA tab.
+If you wish to open new or locate existing branches for your ticket, this extension is for you.

 ![Screenshot1](screenshots/Capture9.PNG)